Docs

 For the REST API, you can use and .

-If you have your own PCI level one compliance program, you may write your own custom code calling our APIs to collect manual card payments and consent.
+If you have your own PCI level one compliance program, you may write your own custom code calling our API to collect manual card payments and consent.
 You can read more about PCI compliance in the short section of our integration guide.

 You can read about configuration specifics in the section of our full PayForm guide.
 For the purpose of this tutorial, you can follow the example below; we'll briefly explain each configuration step.